rm-hull/luma.oled/doc/hardware.rst

 I2C vs. SPI
 ^^^^^^^^^^^
 If you have not yet purchased your display, you may be wondering if you should get an I2C or SPI display.
-The basic tradeoff is that I2C will be easier to connect because it has fewer pins while SPI may have a faster display update rate due to running at a higher frequency and having less overhead (see `benchmarks <https://github.com/rm-hull/ssd1306/wiki/Usage-&-Benchmarking>`_).
+The basic trade-off is that I2C will be easier to connect because it has fewer pins while SPI may have a faster display update rate due to running at a higher frequency and having less overhead (see `benchmarks <https://github.com/rm-hull/ssd1306/wiki/Usage-&-Benchmarking>`_).

 Tips for connecting the display
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * If you don't want to solder directly on the Pi, get 2.54mm 40 pin female single row headers, cut them to length, push them onto the Pi pins, then solder wires to the headers.